theajack/easy-test-lib/npm/README.md

     cases: [// Test case configuration, it is recommended to split files {
             name:'Test add function', // optional
+            disabled: false, // optional Whether to disable the current use case
             args: {// optional
                 // The api of the current test case
             },